-The following are some tips that can help you increase your ability to burn fat without completely changing your lifestyle:
+The following are some tips that can help you increase your ability to burn/metabolise fat without compromising your ability to burn carbohydrates and completely changing your lifestyle:

-- Skipping carbs at dinner the night before and going without breakfast before your morning training session can encourage fat burning.
+- Skipping carbs at dinner the night before, and, going without breakfast before your morning training session can encourage fat burning because you have 'low carbohydrate availability'.
 Consume carbohydrates (and protein) during recovery.

 - Follow a low carb high fat diet on rest days

 - Delay carb consumption during training (i.e take your first gel or food after 60minutes, or even later) during some training sessions (not all)

 - Avoid carbs completely in some slower, less intense sessions.
 These will need to be over an hour to really challenge and improve your fat burning ability.

 - I try to avoid crossing over into training advice, but the following advice works on two levels.
 Contrary to the blood, sweat, and tears approach that makes intuitive sense when training, reducing the number of hard 30-90 minute sessions and including more slower, less intense 60+ minute sessions has been shown to produce better results for endurance athletes.
 This style of training also tends to favour the use of fat as a fuel, and evidence suggests that training like this regularly will enhance your fat burning capacity during exercise.